Ignition

 Run arbitrary commands on remote hosts.

 The exec resource runs commands on the remote host via SSH.
-It is imperative by default, with optional guard conditions (unless / onlyIf) for conditional execution.
+It is imperative by default, with apply-time preconditions (unless / onlyIf) for conditional execution and explicitly unsafe check-time escape hatches when you need them.

 Input